-You will also need an electric mixer with the whisk attachment, a wire whisk, and a rubber spatula for the cheesecake.
-For the crust, you will need a food processor.
+You will also need a wire whisk, and a rubber spatula for the cheesecake.
+For the crust, you will need a food processor or a large/heavy rolling pin to crush the biscuits.
 Apart from these, you will need 2-3 mixing bowls.

 For the plum coulis, you will need a heavy-bottomed saucepan and a rubber spatula.

 The Recipe for Baked Cheesecake With Plum Coulis